 A safe radiation environment for the Australian community.

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) is the Australian Government’s primary authority on radiation protection and nuclear safety.
 Our purpose is to protect the Australian people and the environment from the harmful effects of radiation, through understanding risks, best practice regulation, research, policy, services, partnerships and engaging with the community.

 Established by the Australian Radiation Protection and Nuclear Safety Act 1998 (ARPANS Act), ARPANSA commenced operations on 5 February 1999.
 ARPANSA replaced the Nuclear Safety Bureau and Australian Radiation Laboratory.

 Responsible ministers and portfolio

-As at 30 June 2017, ARPANSA had 126 ongoing staff, six non-ongoing staff, and one statutory appointment.
+As at 30 June 2018, ARPANSA had 119 ongoing staff, ten non-ongoing staff and one statutory appointment.

 ARPANSA has offices in Victoria (Yallambie) and New South Wales (Miranda).
-Over 83 per cent of staff are located in the Victorian office.
+Eighty-four per cent of staff are located in the Victorian office.